Serverless Architectures are enabling a wide range of use cases, but they're not right for every situation.

 The Serverless Framework is provider-agnostic, so you can use it to deploy serverless applications to AWS, Microsoft Azure, Google Cloud Platform, or many other providers.
 This reduces lock-in and enables a multi-cloud strategy while giving you a consistent experience across clouds.

-Finally, the Serverless Framework assists with additional aspects of the serverless application lifecycle, including building your function package, invoking your functions for testing, and viewing your application logs.
+Finally, the Serverless Framework assists with additional aspects of the serverless application lifecycle, including building your function package, invoking your functions for testing, and reviewing your application logs.

 The Serverless Application Model (SAM) is an extension to CloudFormation within AWS.
 It provides a way to use CloudFormation syntax to define your Serverless Applications, though it can only be used within the AWS ecosystem.